erg55/Simon-lab-workshop/README.md

 ## ASSEMBLING SEQUENCE DATA

 For reasons that I cannnot determine, these gz compressed files are not compatible with fastqc as they are.
 First we should **gunzip** them and then to save space **gzip** again.
 After that they work.
 Mysterious.
+Remember to work with the dataset you picked and change the files names below as appriopriate.
 ```
 gunzip P0075_CS_I27897_S125_L001_R1_001.fastq.gz
 gzip P0075_CS_I27897_S125_L001_R1_001.fastq